 The United Nations (UN) is an international organization founded in 1945.
 Currently made up of 193 Member States, the mission and work of the United Nations are guided by the purposes and principles contained in its founding Charter.

 In 2008, Bhutan adopted the ‘Delivering as One’ approach to overcome systemic fragmentation within the UN and focus better on collective performance, efficiency, accountability and results.
 The change helped secure and strengthen the UN’s role at the heart of the multilateral system.
-Since then, UN Bhutan has been delivering collaborative results through specialized resident UN agencies including:
+Since then, the UN in Bhutan has been delivering collaborative results through specialized resident UN agencies including: Bhutan United Nations Development Assistance Framework (UNDAF) One Programme.

-In Bhutan, as in other countries in the world, our work is guided by the United Nationals Development Action Framework (UNDAF) One Programme 2013 – 2018, the strategic programme framework that outlines collective response of the UN system to national development priorities.
+In Bhutan, as in other countries in the world, our work is guided by the UNDAF One Programme 2013 – 2018, the strategic programme framework that outlines collective response of the UN system to national development priorities.

-The UN Country Team, which is led by the UN Resident Coordinator, is composed of eight resident UN agencies, funds and programmes and 14 non-resident UN agencies, funds and programmes.
+The UN Country Team comprises of eight resident UN agencies and 14 non-resident UN agencies, which is led by the UN Resident Coordinator.
 The Resident Coordinator, the designated representative of the UN Secretary-General to the Government, leads the UN Country Team in advocating the mandate of the United Nations, while drawing on the support and guidance of the entire UN family.

 The Resident Coordinator of UN in Bhutan, Gerald Daly met with the Special Representative of the Secretary-General on Violence against Children (VAC), Marta Santos Pais on May 8 at the UN House.
 During their bilateral meeting, they discussed on issues related to violence against children and the way forward for Host Governments and the […]Read More